-Globally, the research highlights how even pro-GM Governments in South America have been forced to take steps to mitigate the negative impacts of GMOs on famers, citizens and the environment.
+Globally, the research highlights how even pro-GM Governments in South America have been forced to take steps to mitigate the negative impacts of GMOs on farmers, citizens and the environment.

 The Brazilian Government has launched a GMO free soy programme to help farmers’ access non-GMO soy seeds.
 In Argentina new research has exposed how the herbicide Glyphosate, used on the majority of GMOs grown worldwide, could have severe negative impacts on human health.
 This has led to bans on spraying of the herbicide near people’s homes.
 In Uruguay, local areas are declaring themselves GM-free.